RoboDK/RoboDK-API/C#/API/RoboDk.md

 RoboDK API for .NET
 =================

-With the RoboDK API for .NET you can simulate and program any robot using C# or Visual Basic for robot manufacturing applications.
+The RoboDK API for .NET allows you to simulate and program any robot using C# or Visual Basic for robot manufacturing applications.

 The RoboDK API allows you to program robots without learning vendor-specific programming languages.

 Video Overview
 ========